Puerto Ricans in New York City

-According to the 2010 census, Puerto Ricans represent 8.9 percent of New York City alone (32% of the city's Hispanic community), and 5.5% of New York State as a whole.
-Of over a million Puerto Ricans in the state, about 70% are present in the city, with the remaining portion scattered in the city's suburbs and other major cities throughout New York State.
-Although Florida has received some dispersal of the population, there has been a resurgence in Puerto Rican migration to New York and New Jersey, primarily for economic and cultural considerations, topped by another surge of arrivals after Hurricane Maria devastated Puerto Rico in September 2017 – consequently, the New York City Metropolitan Area has witnessed a significant increase in its Nuyorican population, individuals in the region of Puerto Rican descent, from 1,177,430 in 2010 to a Census-estimated 1,494,670 in 2016, maintaining New York's status by a significant margin as the most important cultural and demographic center for Puerto Ricans outside San Juan.
+According to the 2010 Census, Puerto Ricans represented 8.9% of the population of New York City (32% of the city's Hispanic community) and 5.5% of that of New York State.
+The Puerto Rican share of New York City decreased to 6.7% by 2020 as Puerto Ricans left the city and new arrivals from the island increasingly went to other destinations.
+Of over a million Puerto Ricans in the state, about 70% live in New York City, with the remaining portion scattered in the city's suburbs and other major cities in New York State.
+Although Florida has received some dispersal of the population, the late 2000s and the early 2010s saw a resurgence in Puerto Rican migration to New York and New Jersey, primarily for economic and cultural considerations, topped by another surge of arrivals after Hurricane Maria devastated Puerto Rico in September 2017.
+Consequently, the New York City Metropolitan Area witnessed a significant increase in its Nuyorican population, New Yorkers of Puerto Rican descent, from 1,177,430 in 2010 to a Census-estimated 1,494,670 in 2016, followed by a decline to 1,072,950 in 2022.
+Despite those changes, New York remains the most important cultural and demographic center for Puerto Ricans outside San Juan.